- Individual Training

 You can use this list as a guideline for developing other attribute areas, or you may also get more information by reviewing current job descriptions.
 The point is to use this – and here’s how.

-Second, you may want to speak frankly with your boss, if you don’t already, about what he or she thinks you’ve achieved and to help point out areas for you to develop.
-On another plane, hopefully, you’ve built a good network with the peers of your boss.
+Second, you may want to speak frankly with your boss, if you don’t already, about what they think you’ve achieved and to help point out areas for you to develop.
+On another plane, hopefully, you’ve built a good network with your boss’s peers.
 They can be a great source of feedback, too.

 Either way, understand as well that just because there’s a boss doesn’t mean they understand your background and experience, either because you’re newer or they’re newer.
-In my own career, I had so many new bosses – they’d just pick up the pieces and never really understand my own background and experience.
+I had so many new bosses in my career – they’d pick up the pieces and never really understand my background and experience.

 Yet, even if you do, if there isn’t an understanding from all sides that you’re interested in getting ahead, your efforts may result in maintaining your position.
 That, in and of itself, may speak to what your next move may be in your career.

-I hope this provides some helpful context for you, and wish you the best on your path to getting promoted in your product management role.
-For an additional product management tool, tune into my podcast “Masters of Product Management”.
-And be sure to check out our Product Management Essentials Workshop that will have you leaving as a certified product manager.
+I hope this provides some helpful context for you, and I wish you the best on your path to getting promoted in your product management role.
+For an additional product management tool, tune into my podcast “Masters of Product Management.”
+And be sure to check out our online, on-demand Product Management Essentials Workshop that will have you leaving as a certified product manager.